Pastizz: In the Maltese language

-Such is its popularity, the word "pastizzi" has multiple meanings in Maltese.
-It is used as a euphemism for the female sexual organ, due to its shape, and for describing someone as a "pushover".
+Such is its popularity, the word pastizz has multiple meanings in Maltese.
+It is used as a euphemism for the vagina, due to its shape, and for describing someone as a "pushover".
 The Maltese idiom jinbiegħu bħall-pastizzi (selling like pastizzi) is equivalent to the English "selling like hot cakes", to describe a product which seems to have inexhaustible demand.
 Things which are jinħarġu bħall-pastizzi (coming out like pastizzi) can be said to be emerging at a fast rate, sometimes too quickly.